Law Offices of M. Gabriela Guraiib | Criminal Defense Attorney | Redwood City, CA

 The Fourth Amendment protects you from unreasonable searches and seizures, which include searching homes, belongings, and vehicles.
 A traffic stop, which is considered a seizure, must have reasonable cause to be legal.

 The California Vehicle Code (CVC), a legal document that outlines rules regarding vehicle use in California, clarifies that a law officer only needs reasonable suspicion, rather than probable cause, that you have committed a traffic violation to pull you over.
-Reasonable suspicion occurs when an officer has sufficient facts and information to suspect unlawful activity.
-An officer can also apply this reasonable suspicion to make a pretextual traffic stop, a stop made to investigate criminal activity unrelated to your driving.

 What to Expect During a Routine Traffic Stop